 Always write your report in an objective manner recording the facts as you experienced them.
 "The dog approached me with it's ears laid back and growling." not "The dog approached me looking mean."

-"The man walked away from my vehicle staggering." not "The man walked away from my vehicle acting drunk."
+"The man staggered away from my vehicle." not "The man walked away from my vehicle acting drunk."

 Always write in the first person.

 Most reports are formatted to agency needs.
-Most will contain areas to record:
+Most will contain areas to record the following: